kevin-flaherty/DMTau_Chemistry/Readme.md

 - `q=1`: a double power-law shape for the temperature profile (i.e. T $\sim$ r^(q1) inside of Rbreak and T $\sim$ r^(q2) outside of Rbreak)
 - `q=2`: a jump in the temperature beyond Rbreak.
 In this case the second element of this list specifies the multiplicative factor applied to the temperature beyond Rbreak.
 For example (-.25, 1.3,2) specifies that T~r^(-.25), with a 30% increase in the temperature beyond Rbreak.
 - `q=3`: separate temperature profiles for the midplane and atmosphere, with the first element specifying the temperature profile of the midplane and the second element specifying the temperature profile of the atmosphere.
 - `q=4`: separate temperature profiles for the midplane and atmosphere, along with a jump in the temperature beyond Rbreak.
-In this case the list must include four elements, i.e. (-.15,-.5,4.1.3), where the midplane follows T $\sim$ r^(-.15), the atmosphere follows T$\sim$r^(-0.5), and there is a 30% jump in temperature beyond Rbreak.
+In this case the list must include four elements, i.e. (-.15,-.5,4.1.3), where the midplane follows T $\sim$ r^(-.15), the atmosphere follows T $\sim$ r^(-0.5), and there is a 30% jump in temperature beyond Rbreak.

 Any value of `q` that is not listed above will revert to the case where the midplane and atmosphere have the same temperature profile, with no jump beyond Rbreak.